palewire/californiacivicdata.org/_posts/2015-09-01-code-rush-2-recap.markdown

 27 different people from around the world contributed more than 250 code commits.

-It added up to enough to meet the milestone we set: To fully document the more than 1,400 fields in the sprawling database that tracks money in California politics.
+It added up to enough to meet the milestone we set: To fully document the more than 1,400 fields in CAL-ACCESS, the sprawling database that tracks money in California politics.

 <figure>